AltropInc/alt/doc/script/String.md

     print(ch);
 }
 ```
-Here `ch` is a string iterator and it is automatically covereted to the value of `char` whenever it is needed.
+Here `ch` is a string iterator and it is automatically converted to the value of `char` whenever it is needed.
 Since strings are immutable,
 you cannot use string iterator to change the value in the string.

-To loop over characters in a string through a byte index, you need to make sure that the index is at the starting position of a character
+To loop over characters in a string through a byte index, you need to make sure that the index is at the start position of a character
 in the string:
 ```altscript
 greet_世界 := "Hello, 世界!";